timidri/puppet-meltdown/README.md

 #### meltdown::linux

-Installs the pre-requisites for properly detecting Spectre & Meltdown
+Ensures the pre-requisite ``binutils`` package is present for properly detecting Spectre & Meltdown.

 #### meltdown::windows

-Ensures registry settings and OS patches are in place to mitigate against Spectre & Meltdown vulnerabilities
+Ensures the registry entries are present that are needed to enable the Spectre & Meltdown hotfix after it is installed.
+These entries don't do anything on systems where the hotfix is not yet installed, so they can be applied to all Windows systems without negative consequences.

 ### Facts